 - When Should Nannies Inquire About Pay?

 - Can I Pay for Childcare Through My Business?

 How to Interview Your Nanny

 You've seen all the suitable applicants and have shortlisted the nannies that you'd like to meet - now it's time to interview them.
 Finding the right nanny for you and your family is an important decision as you're going to be entrusting them with responsibility for your children and home.

 In this article, we will provide advice on how to make sure the interview with your potential nanny is a success.

 Below you will find advice on how long each interview should be, how to create a relaxed environment, when to outline your specific child care requirements and a list of questions to ask that will ensure you have all the details to make an informed choice about your future nanny.

 Setting the scene

-Creating a relaxed interview environment will benefit both you and the candidate.
-Offer them a cup of tea or coffee and take the opportunity to introduce them to the children.
+Start by offering the interviewee a cup of tea or coffee and take the opportunity to introduce them to the children.
 This will give you a brief picture of how the nanny interacts with your children.